Understanding Quantization and Precision

 • GPTQ (Frantar et al., 2023) demonstrated that one-shot weight quantization to 3-4 bits is feasible even for 175B-parameter models with negligible accuracy loss, enabling single-GPU inference for models that otherwise require multiple GPUs.

-A recent study on Scaling Laws for Precision (Kumar, Ankner et al., 2024) adds nuance: the quality degradation from post-training quantization grows as models are trained on more data.
-In other words, a model trained to its full data budget may be more sensitive to aggressive quantization than one that was undertrained.
-This is worth keeping in mind as foundation models continue to scale up their training data.
+A recent study on Scaling Laws for Precision (Kumar, Ankner et al., 2024) adds important nuance: the quality degradation from post-training quantization grows as models are trained on more data.
+A model trained to its full data budget may be more sensitive to aggressive quantization than one that was undertrained.
+This means the “safe” bit-width may shift upward as foundation models continue to scale their training data.

 Scenario Recommended precision